curityio/spa-using-token-handler/README.md

-# Web OAuth via a Back End for Front End (BFF)
+# Web OAuth via a Backend for Frontend (BFF)

 [![Quality](https://img.shields.io/badge/quality-experiment-red)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

 An Single Page Application (SPA) that implements OpenID Connect using recommended browser security.\
-A `Back End for Front End (BFF)` approach is used, in line with [best practices for browser based apps](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps).
+A `Backend for Frontend (BFF)` approach is used, in line with [best practices for browser based apps](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps).

 ## The Token Handler Pattern

-A modern evolution of Back End for Front End is used, called the [Token Handler Pattern](https://curity.io/resources/learn/the-token-handler-pattern/).\
+A modern evolution of Backend for Frontend is used, called the [Token Handler Pattern](https://curity.io/resources/learn/the-token-handler-pattern/).\
 The SPA uses a token handler provided by Curity (or a similar provider) to perform an API driven OAuth flow:

 ![Logical Components](/code/spa/doc/logical-components.png)